 Contrary to individual or couple’s therapy, group therapy also provides a sense of universality, that is, the experience of greater connection when you join with others who grapple with similar issues.

 While most people are often initially reluctant to enter group counseling, once engaged, their level of comfort increases exponentially.
 Further, in some instances, the level of change is even more powerful than in individual therapy.

 Dr. Winter offers two types of groups:

 - General Psychotherapy Process Group

 General Psychotherapy Process Group

 Groups typically have 6-8 people and meet for 90 minutes.
 Interested participants need to be in ongoing therapy (at least monthly) and submit to a screening interview to determine eligibility to participate.
-Process groups are transitional and not time limited.
+Process groups are closed yet transitional and not time limited.
 That is, on occasion a member will leave and someone will join,

 Dr. Winter has facilitated process groups for almost 30 years.
 Originally trained and having published during her internship at Case Western Reserve’s Metropolitan General and University Hospitals, she has continued to lead groups in her private practice.